-David has spent the past 30 years working in a variety of residential AOD rehab settings – residential and intensive outpatient, NGO and private; also assisting in the programme development of a private rehab in Thailand.
-For the past 25 years, he has operated a consultancy from within the ‘Picton st. Practice’ in Ponsonby.
-Generally only accessible via referral, in which he works with individuals exploring addictive processes, change, family systems and dynamics, motivation, relapse prevention and “recovery” maintenance, life expansion, and purpose.
+David has spent the past 30 years working in a variety of residential AOD rehab settings – residential and intensive outpatient, NGO and private – along with assisting in program development of a private rehab in Thailand.
+For the past 25 years, he has operated a consultancy from within the Picton Street Practice in Ponsonby where he works with individuals exploring addictive processes, change, family systems and dynamics, motivation, relapse prevention and “recovery” maintenance, life expansion, and purpose.

-Dr Christine Houghton (Aus) – sponsored by Nutrisearch
+Dr Christine Houghton (Aus) sponsored by Nutrisearch

 Professor Julia Rucklidge (NZ)